|Nutrition Facts (per serving)|

 Although the name implies otherwise, oxtails are beef tails (no specific breed of cow is used), and they happen to make the most delicious soup.
 While some people may balk at the idea of eating a cow's tail, this recipe may change their minds.
 Oxtail tastes like beef, but more specifically, like a more tender, silkier short rib in terms of texture.
 In fact, oxtail is often used on its own to make stock because it's such a gelatinous, rich meat.

-- 2 pounds oxtail (cut into 1 to 1 1/2-inch chunks and trimmed of excess fat)
+2 pounds oxtail, fat trimmed cut into 1 to 1 1/2-inch chunks

 1/2 cup plus 2 tablespoons all-purpose flour

 2 tablespoons beef drippings, or cooking oil

-- 2 quarts water, or 6 cups water and 1-pint beef broth or bouillon
+2 quarts water, or 6 cups water and 2 cups beef broth or bouillon

 2 tablespoons tomato paste